 - Update your Career Profile (https://career.utk.edu/students/career-profile/) and report your internship or professional experience to be officially verified.

 Once the steps are completed, your professional or applied experience will appear on the CCT.

 Undergraduate Research at the University of Tennessee is defined using the Council on Undergraduate Research (CUR) definition: An inquiry or investigation conducted by an undergraduate student that makes an original intellectual or creative contribution to the discipline.
 To be included on the Co-Curricular Transcript it must meet the criteria below:

 - Participation can be on-campus or off-campus research projects or research presentations

 - Participation validated by the research mentor to the Office of Undergraduate Research

 - Completed outside of regular coursework, with the exception of an independent study

-Inclusion on the VET does not denote whether the participation was paid, volunteer, or through academic credit.
+Inclusion on the CCT does not denote whether the participation was paid, volunteer, or through academic credit.